 Stay along the outside of the store where most of the fresh, unpackaged options live.
 If you venture into the inner aisles, be wary of what packaging lies within.
 (For example, those compostable cardboard boxes that end up having a secret plastic bag hidden inside!)

 … And what that product will be like after it’s recycled.
+Here’s a handy breakdown of the most eco-friendly food packaging.
 Glass and aluminum are great options because they can be recycled infinitely into new products.
 Sure, there’s an energy cost to processing recycled goods, but you at least divert items from the landfill.

 Even if you can recycle plastic, try to avoid it.
 Plastic often does not actually get recycled so it may end up in a landfill anyway.
 Plus, plastic only downgrades when it gets recycled which means it has a very finite lifespan even with recycling.